 Facilities and Roadway.
 This alternative would cross Tongass Narrows approximately 1.3 miles south of the airport passenger terminal and would have a crossing distance of approximately 1.3 miles.
 This alternative would require construction of a new ferry terminal on each side of Tongass Narrows and two new ferry vessels.
-No dredging would be required to provide adequate navigational depth for the ferry terminal on Revillagigedo Island.
+No dDredging would may be required to provide adequate navigational depth for the ferry terminal berths on Revillagigedo Island and Gravina Island: approximately 18,600 cubic yards of material in total would be removed from an area of approximately 2.2 acres.
 The existing breakwater would be incorporated into the design of the ferry terminal parking lot and pier.